Anudeep320/Git/README.md

 <img src="WorkingOnGitrepositoriesUsingURL.PNG"/>

+## Working on GITHUB repository

+**SSH key create and upload**
+1. create ssh key using gitbash client
+2. upload ssh key to github server

+**Create a Test Repository, Download to local Repository and Upload to Remote Repository**
+1. create repository "TEST" in github server
+2. copy ssh url of TEST repository from github server
+3. create a folder (portal) in your laptop home directory(c:/users/username)
+4. open git bash client
+5. go to portal path (newly created folder - look at 3rd step)
+6. use git clone command to get remote repository into local repository
+      ex: git clone git@github.com:chinnu1028/TEST.git
+7. using following url go to github page and download zip file(please see the snapshot below)
+8. extract or unzip the downloaded folder
+9. copy and paste all the files and folders from extracted Folder(maven-project2-master) to portal directory(which is created in 3rd step)
+10. git status (it shows unstaged changes)
+11. git add . (this command will add all the files and folders from working directory to staging area)
+12. git status (it shows staged changes)
+13. git commit -m "added files and folders" (it saves all the changes from staging to local repository)
+14. git push ( it upload all added files from local repository to remote repository)
+15. go to github check the TEST repository, now you see the uploaded files and directories.

 #### Assignment1:
 (setup git server and create remote repository, clone a copy to local repository, make some changes and push back to remote repository)